• Skip to primary navigation

 The Christmas period in Britain brings one of the top staying chases of the entire season in the form of the King George VI Chase and Ireland is no different with the Savills Chase on day three of Leopardstown’s Christmas Festival.

 The race’s first running took place in 1986 as a 2 mile 4 furlong contest with the trip upped to 3 miles in 1992.
-The race had for many years been known as the Lexus Chase due to a long running sponsorship deal with the car manufacturer but has had various names changes since its inception.
+The race had for many years been known as the Lexus Chase due to a long running sponsorship deal with the car manufacturer but has had various names changes since its inception and is now called the Savills Chase.

 Some familiar favourites have taken this race in the past including Beef or Salmon, Best Mate, Denman and Tidal Bay.